dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/sendgrid.md

 }
 ```

+## Dynamic templates
-If a dynamic template is used, the template id needs to be used and if provided, the template data is used:
+If a dynamic template is used, a `dynamicTemplateId` needs to be provided and then the `dynamicTemplateData` is used:

 ```json
 {